Mistakes To Avoid During Child Custody Proceedings In Texas

-When parents in Texas decide to end their marriage, they may be awarded either joint or sole managing conservatorship of their children.
-Once their divorce is finalized, the American Bar Association states that parents who are granted sole custody take care of their children most of the time and make major decisions about them.
-Comparatively, in joint custody arrangements, parents may both be given the authority to make decisions about their children.
-They may also share physical parenting time.
-To ensure their chances of winning sole or joint custody are not jeopardized, there are several mistakes divorcing parents should avoid making during custody proceedings.
+When Texas couples who have children decide to go their separate ways, they may be awarded either joint or sole managing conservatorship of their children.
+Once their divorce is finalized, parents who are granted sole custody take care of their children more than 50% of the time and make major life decisions involving medical care, education and more.

-It is essential for parents to act with self-control and good judgment if they desire to win child custody.
-Parents should keep in mind that they are at a disadvantage if they cannot control their emotions in front of social workers, their children’s teachers, or anyone else who is involved in their custody case.
+It is essential for parents to act calmly and use wise judgment if they desire to win child custody.
+Parents should keep in mind that they are at a disadvantage if they cannot keep their emotions in check around teachers, social workers, relatives, doctors or anyone who might have a say in the future custody arrangement.

 Not remaining involved in parenting activities